Proclamation of the German Empire (paintings): First painting, 1877

 During the worship, Werner quickly sketched the main characters in the immediate vicinity of the Emperor.
 He later portrayed the princes, the representatives of the Hanseatic cities and numerous officers.
 During the work, an almost friendly relationship with the Crown Prince came about, as well as the personal relations to Federal Chancellor Bismarck and Emperor William.

 Werner had the problem of representing the trellis that formed the soldiers with the officers to the gallery and the princes grouped around them.
 The adjoining oil painting by Victor Bachereau-Reverchon (1842-1885) shows the comparatively narrow space, from whose end the flat gallery for the Emperor had already been removed.
 It was also important to take the picture of the ceiling paintings that glorify Louis XIV as a conqueror of German lands and cities.
 As early as January 1871, a conceptual design followed, and later a model, which was approved by the Crown Prince.

-The picture was commissioned for the Berlin city palace.
+The picture was commissioned for the Berlin Palace.
 Werner determined the image format according to a place he had chosen in the "White Hall", the largest of the château, which was used for public events such as the opening of the Reichstag and the grand court.
 His visit was the end and highlight of the guided tours through the representative rooms of the castle, where several hundred paying visitors took part every day.
 The picture was against the window wall, opening the view to Unter den Linden.
-When William II had the hall redesigned in 1892, the picture only fitted into a 9.5 x 9.7m gap at the western end of the picture gallery, thus losing its effect.
+When Wilhelm II had the hall redesigned in 1892, the picture only fitted into a 9.5 x 9.7m gap at the western end of the picture gallery, thus losing its effect.
 After the transformation of the picture gallery into a tapestry gallery by William II in 1914 and the following years of the Weimar Republic and the period of National Socialism, the painting remained like most "parental pictures" of the castle, the eyes of the visitors.
-Werner's headquarters at the castle were burned during the Second World War on 2 February 1945, during an air raid on Berlin.
+Werner's headquarters at the castle were burned during World War II on 2 February 1945, during an air raid on Berlin.